Open Water Interval Training (OWIT) Workouts on Thursdays

 It is important to be prepared physically and mentally for an open water swim.

-Please find below what I consider to be the most important skills to practice as well as useful tips and open water workouts in Wellington.
+Please find below what I consider to be the most important skills to practice as well as useful tips.

 Develop your Freestyle technique

 - Improve your Freestyle with the correct Front Quadrant timing

 - Focus on distance per stroke rather than stroke rate

 Develop and practice breathing on both sides at the pool as well as in the sea.
 Depending on the conditions (e.g. waves, sun orientation, sighting points, where other swimmers are), you may have to breathe on one side only for part of the race.

 A good sighting technique helps you swim and navigate with the least amount of disruption to your swimming.